VerifiedarXiv:2005.1416520 min

 Third, the comparison to people.
 A human picks up a new language task from a short instruction or a couple of examples.
 We do not hand someone ten thousand labeled sentences to teach them to spot sarcasm.
 If the goal is broadly useful systems, the fine-tuning recipe is a strange fit for how the target ability is supposed to look.

-GPT-3's answer is to push everything into the prompt and leave the weights alone.
+GPT-3 pushes everything into the prompt and leaves the weights alone.
 To understand what that buys, we first need to be precise about what the model is.

 A language model predicts the next token